Applied Crisis Management in Procurement

 Every topic tested on humans, including the author, doesn't try this at home.

 One of the aspects of ever-growing experiences is the sorrow of knowledge.
-In economic turbulence, a company could be dragged into a cycle of faulty practices that starts well before the crisis hits it.
+In economic turbulence, a company could be dragged into a cycle of faulty practices that starts well before the crisis.

-Many of my colleagues have gone through this cycle before, and they are queuing up for the next roller coaster ride now.
+Many of my colleagues have gone through this cycle before and are queuing up for the next roller coaster ride.

 Top-down budgeting

-Whenever a top-down budget is forced on the business, they have to trim, spread, and conceal "just-in-case" funding.
+Whenever a top-down budget is forced on the business, they must trim, spread, and conceal "just-in-case" funding.

 As a result, some programs get under-budgeted.
 Somewhere else, there would be buckets of "last resort" cash to patch holes ad-hoc.